|Old Mackinac Point, MI|

 Description: During the summer of 1838, Lieutenant James T. Homans sailed 1,825 miles on Lake Huron and Lake Michigan inspecting existing lighthouses and selecting sites for newly authorized lighthouses.
 As part of his trip report, Homans recommended a light near Mackinaw to mark the narrowest part of the Straits of Mackinac:

 A beacon-light, near the town of Mackinaw, has my strongest recommendation; the large amount of commerce passing through the straits near there, calls for the protection and safeguard such a light would render.
-The narrowest part of the strait is opposite this point; of course increases the dangers to the navigation just there, especially in the night.
+[That] the narrowest part of the strait is opposite this point of course increases the dangers to the navigation just there, especially in the night.
 My own experience, in many voyages through them, has acquainted me with the difficulty of finding this narrow pass, or entering the harbor of Mackinaw in the dark, without some such guide as a beacon, properly located, would afford.
+The western point of this harbor I deem the best site, because the land is considerably higher than on the eastern side, and commands a better range for vessels approaching from either east or west.

 Construction of a light and fog signal at Old Point Mackinac was authorized by Congress on March 2, 1889, but only $5,500 was provided for a steam fog signal.
 A deed for the fog signal site was obtained in June 1890, and construction materials were landed on the point that same month.
 Work on the fog signal began on July 1 and was completed October 9, 1890.
 Installed in duplicate, the ten-inch steam whistle commenced operation on November 5, 1890.

-Congress provided $20,000 for building a lighthouse on Old Mackinac Point on March 3, 1891, and bids for supplying the metalwork and constructing the tower and dwelling were solicited.
+Congress provided $20,000 for building a lighthouse on Old Mackinac Point on March 3, 1891, and the provision regarding McGulpin Point must have been removed, as it would remain active for several more years.
+Bids for supplying the metalwork and constructing the tower and dwelling and Old Mackinac Point were solicited.
 A contract for the metalwork was made on October 10, 1891, and the material was delivered to the lighthouse depot in Detroit on January 17, 1892, but no bids were received for erecting the tower and dwelling.
 This work was readvertised on March 19, 1892, and the lowest of six bids, $13,722 by John P. Schmitt of Detroit, was accepted.

 Work on the lighthouse began in May 1892, and the following description of the effort was contained in the Lighthouse Board’s report for that year: